Sociology and Anthropology (SOAN)

 SOAN 331.
 Anthropological Thought and Theory A systematic introduction to the theoretical foundations of social and cultural anthropology with special emphasis given to twentieth century British, French and American schools.
 The course deals with such seminal figures as Morgan, Boas, Malinowski, Radcliffe-Brown, Levi-Straus, Harris, Sahlins, Bourdieu, and Geertz.
 The reading strikes a balance between ethnographic accounts and theoretical statements.
 Prerequisites: Sociology/Anthropology 110 and 330 or consent of the instructor.
 6 credits cr., SS, SpringJ.
 Fisher

 SOAN 395.
-Ethnography of Reproduction This seminar explores the meanings of reproductive beliefs and practices in comparative perspective.
-Using ethnographies, it explores the relation between human and social reproduction.
-It focuses on (but is not limited to) ethnographic examples from the U.S./Canada and England and from sub-Saharan Africa (societies with relatively low fertility and high utilization of technology and societies with mostly high fertility and low utilization of technology).
+Ethnography of Reproduction Cross-listed with LTAM 395,WGST 395. .
+This seminar explores the meanings of reproductive beliefs and practices in comparative perspective.
+It focuses on (but is not limited to) ethnographic examples from the U.S./Canada and England and from sub-Saharan Africa (societies with relatively low fertility and high utilization of technology and a set of societies with mostly high fertility and low utilization of technology).
 Topics examined include fertility and birth, fertility rites, new reproductive technologies, abortion, population control, infertility, child survival and child loss.
-Prerequisites: Sociology/Anthropology 110 or 111; and 226, 260, or 262; or permission of the instructor.
-6 cr., SS, SpringP.
+Prerequisites: Sociology/Anthropology 110 or 111; 226, 260, 262 or 130 is recommended; or permission of the instructor.
+6 credits cr., SS, SpringP.
 Feldman-Savelsberg